-Banks and other financial institutions are required to monitor for and identify suspicious activity that could indicate money laundering, the financing of terrorism, and other crimes.
+Banks and other financial institutions are mandated to monitor for and identify concerning activity that could indicate money laundering, the financing of terrorism, and other crimes.

-When suspicious transactions occur, these institutions must use suspicious activity reports (SARs) to report the activity to the appropriate body for legal investigation.
-SARs are a key part of preventing future criminal activity, and neglecting to file them is a serious issue.
+When a suspicious transaction occurs, these institutions must use a suspicious activity report (SAR) to escalate the activity to the appropriate body for legal investigation.
+These reports are a key part of preventing criminal activity, and neglecting to file them is a serious violation.
+Brokerage firm Merrill Lynch failed to file hundreds of SARs over a decade-long period ending in 2019, and was fined $12 million in penalties by the U.S. Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Agency (FINRA).

-A suspicious activity report is a document that financial institutions use to record and report suspicious activity from an account holder.
+A suspicious activity report (SAR) is an electronic form that financial institutions use to record and report suspicious activity, not just about account holders, but anyone who may attempt to transact with the bank.
 As part of these organizations’ legal requirement to continuously monitor for suspicious activity, it’s also their duty to create and file a SAR whenever they suspect that fraud, money laundering, or other illegal activities are taking place.

-The Bank Secrecy Act (BSA) first implemented SARs in 1970 and officially made them the standard form for reporting suspicious activity in 1996.
-Each country’s law enforcement and financial networks are responsible for monitoring and regulating SAR filings.
-In the US, FinCEN is the controlling party.
+The Bank Secrecy Act (BSA) first implemented SARs in 1970 and officially made them the standard method to report suspicious activity in 1996.

-How suspicious activity reports help identify and prevent money laundering
+How does a suspicious activity report help identify and prevent money laundering?

-With millions of transactions taking place across thousands of institutions every day, it’s impossible for law enforcement and financial crime networks to track and investigate them all.
-Since banks already have the processes and technology in place to flag suspicious activity, having them report it is the easiest way for the appropriate parties to take action when needed.
+With millions of transactions taking place across thousands of institutions every day, it’s impossible for law enforcement and financial crimes networks to track and investigate them all.
+Banks are the first and best line of defense against financial criminals.
+They have the people and processes — and ideally the technology — in place to flag suspicious activity.

-The information filed in a SAR can help locate individual bad actors, reveal criminal networks, and shed light on their cash flow source.
+The information provided via a SAR report is critical for identifying and locating bad actors, revealing criminal networks, and shedding light on their cash flow source.
 Once identified, law enforcement can take action to prevent future money laundering incidents.
 An example of this was in 2013, when a SAR filing helped dismantle a multi-state cigarette smuggling operation.

 When do financial institutions need to file a suspicious activity report?

-Financial institutions are expected to file a suspicious activity report as soon as they notice any unusual activity.
-The law states that the report must be filed within 30 days of the suspicious transaction.
+Financial institutions are expected to file a SAR as soon as they flag any unusual activity.
+The law states that the report must be filed within 30 days of the attempted or completed transaction.
 The only exception is if the organization needs to collect more evidence.
 In this case, they may receive an extension of up to 60 days.

-Institutions should file a SAR for any kind of suspicious activity that could indicate involvement in money laundering, terrorism, or other financial crimes.
+Institutions should file a SAR for any kind of suspicious activity that could indicate involvement in money laundering, terrorism, or other financial crimes, including trafficking and abuse.
 As SARs are a preventative and investigative tool, banks can and should submit them even if there is no proof of an actual crime.

 Examples of situations where a financial institution might file a SAR include: